dtonnesen/vmaxvro/README.rst

 WHAT'S SUPPORTED BY THE PLUGIN/WORKFLOWS

 This plugin/workflows support Unisphere version 8.4 onwards.
-It supports VMAX3 and VMAX All-Flash.
+It supports VMAX3 and VMAX All-Flash and requires vCenter 6.0 or 6.5.

 INSTALLATION/DOCUMENTATION